 Admitted as an Honors College first-time freshman for fall semester 2020?
 Congratulations!

-Incoming freshmen who have been admitted to the Honors Foundations Program can find resources on their next steps here.
+Incoming freshmen who have been admitted to the Honors Foundations Program can find information and resources for their transition to college here.

 - Complete Steps to Enrollment

 All admitted students should follow the listed on the WVU Admissions Admitted Students website.
 Students should be sure to activate their WVU Login as soon as possible.
 By activating this login, students will gain access to their WVU MIX email account.
 For many University offices, including the Honors College, this will be the primary method of communication with students.
 Be sure to check your MIX email account frequently for updates.

 Don't know how to activate your MIX email account?
 Follow the instructions here.